 NOTE 2: How RAN enforces PSER is up to RAN implementation.

 A QoS Flow is associated with at most one PDU Set Error Rate value per direction.
 PSER is an optional parameter.
-If the PSER is available, the PSER supersedes the PER. * * * 4th Change * * *
+[Alternative 1] If the PSER is available, the PSER supersedes the PER.

+[Alternative 2] If the PSER and PSDB are available, the PSER supersedes the PER.

+* * * 4th Change * * *

 5.37 Support for high data rate low latency services, eXtended Reality (XR) and interactive media services